chisophugis/lbd/source/funccall.rst

 and define the CC_Cpu0EABI.
 The reason we don't define the Calling Convention directly in CC_Cpu0 is that a real general CPU like Mips can have several Calling Convention.
-Combine with the mechanism of `section Target Registration`_ which llvm supplied, we can use different Calling Convention in  different target.
+Combine with the mechanism of "section Target Registration" [#]_ which llvm supplied, we can use different Calling Convention in  different target.
 Although cpu0 only have a Calling Convention right now, define with a dedicate Call Convention name (CC_Cpu0EABI in this example) is a better solution for